Holography and the Page curve of an evaporating black hole: Conclusions

-In the evaporation process of a black hole in an AdS spacetime, the Hawking-Page phase transition occurs at some point.
-Notably, the breaking point in the Page curve serves as an indication of this phase transition.
-Conversely, it is not anticipated to have a similar phase transition for an evaporating black hole in an asymptotically flat spacetime.
-This study introduces a refined version of the Page curve that effectively describes this recent scenario.
+The Page curve exhibits a sharp turnaround arising from the phase transition between a vanishing quantum extremal surface and a non-vanishing one.
+This study introduced a method for obtaining a smooth version of the Page curve which corresponds to a gradual transition.
+Comparing the original and smooth curves, we obtained that a gradual transition can lead to a substantial increase ($\sim 50\%$) in the informational content of the emitted radiation.
 Naturally, the entanglement entropy ($S$) is expected to depend on the system's boundary ($\chi(x)$), making it a functional denoted as $S(\chi)$.
 In order to ensure the well-defined nature of the entanglement entropy (single-valued), it should remain unchanged when the boundary is initially deformed from $\chi$ to $\chi + \delta\chi$ and then returned to $\chi$.
 Based on this insight and employing expansions under the assumption of smoothness, certain constraints on the entanglement entropy were derived.
 These constraints played a crucial role in determining the desired curve for the entanglement entropy.
-It is important to mention that holographic assumptions, similar to those used by Page, were used to match the limiting behaviors of the obtained curves with those of Page.
-Thus, these obtained curves can be considered as smooth versions of the Page curves.
-The curves obtained for an evaporating black hole in an asymptotically flat spacetime reveal that even prior to the Page time, Hawking radiation contains substantial amount of information about the black hole's quantum state.
-As a result, the radiation cannot be purely thermal, which stands in stark contrast to the behavior described by the Page curve, where information emission occurs exclusively after the Page time.
-Understanding the amount of information carried by the radiation is essential for gaining deeper insights into the quantum dynamics of evaporation near the event horizon.
-It is worth noting that alterations in the asymptotic behavior of the spacetime directly impact the entanglement entropy of the radiation, suggesting a potential non-local relationship between the asymptotic behavior of spacetime and the dynamics of the evaporation process near the event horizon.
-Further research is required to explore this possibility in detail.
+It is important to mention that some holographic assumptions were used to match the limiting behaviors of the obtained curve with those of Page.
+Thus, the obtained curve can be considered as a smooth version of the Page curve.
+It is worth noting that the mathematical identities derived in this work, coupled with the obtained interpretations, exhibit a remarkable generality.
+They remain applicable across various scenarios, provided the crucial smoothness condition is met.
+We investigated the simplest case of a Schwarzschild black hole in flat spacetime.
+However, the consistency constraints and holographic assumptions we explored can also be applied to more complex black hole configurations, such as Kerr black holes or those present in asymptotically Anti-de Sitter (AdS) spacetime.
+In the context of a general black hole characterized by mass, angular momentum, and charge, the evaporation process results in the gradual loss of these properties, which must be considered in calculations.
+We anticipate that incorporating the latter two quantities will add complexity to the calculations and results.
+Additionally, various asymptotic behaviors of spacetime introduce effects that should be considered.
+For example, in the case of an evaporating black hole in AdS spacetime, the radiation may return from the boundaries to the black hole.
+Consequently, sufficiently large black holes could reach a stationary state where the rate of emission matches the influx of returning radiation from the boundaries, preventing complete evaporation.
+In this scenario, it is crucial to consider this influx in our calculations, as we anticipate that it will result in the entanglement entropy converging to a limiting value over extended timescales.